Thank you for your interest in Kepler's Literary Foundation and for thinking of us for your literary event.

-Kepler's Literary Foundation is being modeled after successful arts and culture organizations like City Arts & Lectures, Commonwealth Club, and World Affairs Council.
+Kepler's Literary Foundation is modeled after successful arts and culture organizations like City Arts & Lectures, Commonwealth Club, and New York’s 92nd Street Y.

 Our primary venues are the newly renovated Kepler’s Bookstore (up to 300 people), Menlo-Atherton Center for Performing Arts (300-500 people), the historic Fox Theatre in Redwood City (500-1,400 people), and the San Mateo Performing Arts Center (1,500 people).
 We only use venues with great ambience and state-of-the-art A/V systems.

 Guidelines for proposing an event